globocom/database-as-a-service/README.md

 ## DB

 DBaaS uses simple-db-migrate to maintain the migrations up-to-date.
-However, for now, you can just run syncdb to create the table structures.
-There is a make shortcut to help you with that
+However, you can just run syncdb to create the table structures.
+There is a shortcut to help you with that, including put some minimum operational data on DB.

-    make db_drop_and_create

-## Running the project

-    make run
+    make reset_data

-In your browser open the URL: http://localhost:8000/admin/

-## Running the tests
+## Running all tests

 Before running the test, makes sure that you have mongod running and a user admin created with password 123456.